 FIVE DAYS OF CULTURE VULTURING

 A trip to New Orleans is not just about eating, drinking, dancing, and admiring fancy houses (although that’s a big part of it).
-The city and surrounds are dripping with cultural coolness and historic eye-openers.
+The city and environs are dripping with cultural coolness and historic eye-openers.
 Each of these five itineraries combines an enlightening or entertaining activity plus suggestions for nearby dining (and maybe another idea or two that we can’t resist planting)—leaving time to discover the city as it’s meant to be discovered, in serendipitous fashion.
 Do them all, or choose a couple of faves.

 Day 1: Swamp Tour

 We scoff at those who scoff at swamp tours because they’re too “touristy.”
 Unless you’re from Florida, you need to do this.
 Everyone knows about the gators, and they’re cool enough.
-But the swamps themselves are mystical and otherworldly, and their ecological, cultural, and economic relevance is fascinating.
+But the swamps themselves are mystical and otherworldly, and their ecological, cultural, historic, and economic relevance is fascinating.
 Get an early start so you have time for afternoon activities.
 Most tour companies can arrange round-trip transportation from your hotel.

 Day 2: National World War II Museum

 This remarkable historical jewel sprawls across a complex of buildings, each jam-packed with thought-provoking exhibits.
 Make sure to listen to some of the potent, personal oral histories and if you see a veteran, volunteering or visiting, say thank you for us, please.

 You could spend hours here, and you should.
 But you could also split your time appreciating the premier collection of Southern art in the country, traditional and modern, at the stylish, airy Ogden Museum of Southern Art, just a block away.